 Presentations: Open World Forum 2013 (Paris), Piemonte Share Festival 2013 (Turin), fOSSa 2013 (Lille).

 Analytically we can say that this phenomena are acting both horizontally and vertically.
 Horizontally, they are blurring the borders between different fields and disciplines, merging methodologies, languages, tacit and explicit know-hows.
 Vertically, they are affecting the distinction between “high”, academic approaches and “low”, ingenue ones.
 This cross-pollination creates enthusiasms and skepticisms at the same time.
 On one side it’s perceived as an unforeseen expansion that will led to continuous innovation.
 On the other side it’s seen a a menace for stability, quality and fairness.

-This monographic issue will explore this panorama according to six curators specialized in five different fields.
+This monographic issue of MCD magazine explores this panorama according to six curators specialized in five different fields.
 Firstly, Bertram Niessen will investigate the social ambiguity of digital creativity, the chances given by bottom-up co-production and the challenges offered by web-based practices of creative sharing.
 Secondly, Claudia D’Alonzo and Marco Mancuso will focus on the changes taking place in relation to creation practice, dissemination and fruition of audio-visual artistic contents.